Have you been recently charged with drug possession?

 There are certain circumstances that might allow you to successfully argue your defence against a drug possession charge, and have the case dropped or thrown out of court.

 If police are unable to prove that you had knowledge of the drugs, your case could be dismissed.

 Also, if the police search was not conducted appropriately, this can lead to their evidence not being admissible.

 Your lawyer can advise you on any additional defence that might apply in your particular situation.

-A section 10 is where you are guilty but the magistrate does not record a criminal conviction against you.
+A section 10 dismissal or conditional release order is where you are guilty but the magistrate does not record a criminal conviction against you.

 This means that you will not have the offence recorded, and you will not be penalised.

-A good drug defence lawyer will have a strong track record of getting section 10s for their clients.
+A good drug defence lawyer will have a strong track record of getting section 10 dismissals or conditional release orders for their clients.